jeet-Abhi123/Road-Safety-Data-Analysis-Power-BI-/README.md

 ## Problem Statement

-Madhav store is a very popular brand of Indian clothes.
-So, owner of Madhav store wants us to help them create a dashboard to track and analyze their online sales across India.
+This project involves developing a Power BI dashboard for road safety data.
+From the dataset you are expected to review existing accident data, identify data gaps, conduct data cleaning, and develop visualization of the data in Power BI.
+This dataset was provided by Indian Institute of Science (IISc) Bangalore in their coding round of research internship at Cistup.

-### Note : You can also take a look of the interactive dashboard by downloading both datasets providing in this repository and uploading .pbit file on the Power BI desktop app.
+### Note : You can also take a look of the interactive dashboard by downloading the dataset providing in this repository and uploading .pbit file on the Power BI desktop app.
+Just ensure you have uploaded dataset on the Power BI.

 ## Solution Provided